Royal Montgomeryshire Militia: 1757 reforms

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 There was a property qualification for officers, who were commissioned by the lord lieutenant.
 An adjutant and drill sergeants were to be provided to each regiment from the Regular Army, and arms and accoutrements would be supplied when the county had secured 60 per cent of its quota of recruits.

 Montgomeryshire was given a quota of 240 men to raise, but failed to do so.
 Major-General the Earl of Cholmondeley was Lord Lieutenant of Montgomeryshire and several other counties, but found that he was unable to raise militia in any of his Welsh counties other than Flintshire.
 The problem was less with the other ranks raised by ballot than the shortage of men qualified to be officers, even after the requirements were lowered for Welsh counties.
 Cholmondeley was replaced as lord lieutenant by the 1st Earl of Powis in 1761 and the Montgomeryshire Militia was finally raised on 11 May 1763 (the date its weapons were issued from the Tower of London) at Welshpool under the command of Sir John Powell Pryce, 6th Baronet.
-It was organised into three companies, each 80 strong.Owen, pp. 16–9.
+It was organised into three companies, each 80 strong.
 By then the war had ended with the Treaty of Paris, so the new regiment was not actually embodied.
 The men mustered for a few days' training, then dispersed to their homes.
 Parliament did however provide the money to continue training the militia in peacetime (two periods of 14 days or one period of 28 days each year).
-The Montgomeryshire regiment periodically assembled, usually by companies at convenient locations, though the whole regiment was mustered for training in 1772, when it was commanded by Viscount Hereford.Parkyn.Western, pp. 189–94.
+The Montgomeryshire regiment periodically assembled, usually by companies at convenient locations, though the whole regiment was mustered for training in 1772, when it was commanded by Viscount Hereford.